TriNet

-TriNet Group, Inc. is an American cloud-based professional employer organization for small and medium-sized businesses.
+TriNet Group, Inc. is a professional employer organization for small and medium-sized businesses.
 TriNet administers payroll and health benefits and advises clients on employment law compliance and risk reduction, acting in some cases as an outsourced human resources department.
 TriNet is headquartered in Dublin, California.
 TriNet partners with organizations between 3 and 2,500 employees.

-Founded in 1988, TriNet initially offered basic employee benefits, dental coverage, life and disability insurance and employment law guidance.
+Founded in 1988, TriNet offered basic employee benefits, dental coverage, life and disability insurance and employment law guidance.
 Since then, TriNet has broadened its offerings to add payroll services, Fortune-500 benefits, 401(k) guidance, worker's compensation, liability insurance, and strategic human resources support and services.
-The company also provides online tools such as web-hosted management portals for a manager and employee self-service.
+The company also provides online tools such as web-hosted management portals for manager and employee self-service.

+TriNet has been accredited by the Employer Services Assurance Corporation since 1995.

 History

 TriNet was founded in 1988 by entrepreneur Martin Babinec in San Leandro, California.
 Babinec led TriNet through several acquisitions of smaller professional employer organizations, including Boston-based HR Logic Holdings, John Parry & Alexander and the Outsource Group of Walnut Creek, Calif.; E3 Group of Dallas; and Boston-based HR Logic Holdings.

-At the same time, the company went through its own rounds of equity financing, including an investment by U.K.-based staffing firm Select Holdings, LLC (later renamed as Vedior).
-In 2000, the company incorporated as TriNet Group.
+The company went through its own rounds of equity financing, including an investment by U.K.-based staffing firm Select Holdings, LLC (later renamed as Vedior).
+In 2000, the company was incorporated as TriNet Group.
 In 2004, Vedior sold its minority interest in TriNet to General Atlantic, a growth equity firm.

 In May 2008, Burton Goldfield joined the company as president and CEO.
 Babinec remained at the company as a director.

 In March 2014 TriNet launched its initial public offering (IPO) on the New York Stock Exchange with ticker symbol TNET and became a public company.